 Become a Volunteer Note Taker for a Student with a Disability

 Volunteer notetakers provide an important service by ensuring students with a disability have full access to the material and information presented in class.
-Being a volunteer note taker requires no extra time or effort- you just share the notes you are already taking in class!
+Being a volunteer note taker requires a minimal amount of time effort- you just share the notes you are already taking in class!

 Taking notes in class provides access for students with a variety of disabilities including